Planning a road trip? Avoid junk food and cross-contaminated offerings with these easy tips.

 Find accommodations with a kitchen

-At your destination, Dennis suggests renting an apartment or staying at a hotel with kitchenette so you can prepare more of your own meals.
-Although you might pay more up front, in the end, this can be a big money saver, says Dennis.
+At your destination, rent an apartment or stay at a hotel with kitchenette so you can prepare more of your own meals.
+Although you might pay more up front, in the end, this can be a big money saver.

 Tap into gluten-free communities.